Louis-Conradie/Pyxis2_classes_2020/README.md

 Requirements:

 		Python 3.9.0

+	Modules:

 		numpy

 		statsmodels

 		matplotlib

 Description :

 		Pyxis2 is a command line utility use for calculating statistical significance of detect clusters

 Usages :